zaboople/essay/Software/OOP.md

 A long time ago I was talking to a very smart and experienced computer programmer who lamented that no matter how much he tried, OOP just didn't make sense to him.
 This really bothered me: I knew good and well he was capable, so what eluded him?
 In hindsight it's hard to say for sure; C++ might have been half the problem, but I think he was actually struggling with this question: *Why bother?*

 The basic answer is: Scope control.
 OOP is aesthetically appealing to a lot of programmers, leading to all sorts of nonsensical explanations, but scope control is where it really wins.
 If you can understand that much, I think you'll "get it".

-This is also a detailed explanation for experienced programmers who have misgivings about OOP, maybe because they've put up with bad programming habits from overzealous peers.
-There *is* value in OOP when it's used sensibly, as explained below.
+This might also be helpful for experienced programmers who know the syntactic bits but have misgivings about OOP, maybe because they've put up with bad habits from overzealous peers.

 ## Vanilla

-We'll start with a language I call "vanilla", which is just an ordinary trifling language that has functions, character strings, integers, floating point numbers, basic arithmetic and structs.
+We'll start with a language I call "vanilla", which is just an ordinary trifling language that has functions, character strings, integers, floating point numbers, basic arithmetic and "structs" (AKA "records").
 We'll give it a compiler and reasonably strict types, so you can't just throw "var" or "def" on everything and expect the world to put up with you; and implicit pointers for simplicity.
 Vanilla is pretty much what any old fogey would expect of a *non*-OOP language, but we'll slowly upgrade it to minimalist but sufficient OOP capability.

 ## Private

 Suppose we've written a big program in vanilla with 10,000 functions, and notice a problem: It's kind of hard to reason about any given function, because it's hard to reason about its context: What calls this function?
 I can find out using global search (e.g. recursive `grep`) but that gets old after a while.
-We might recognize that while all functions are implicitly "global", a lot of them don't *need* to be, so how about we introduce a keyword, "private":
+We might recognize that while all functions are implicitly "global", a lot of them don't *need* to be, so how about we introduce a keyword, `private`:

     afile.v:
         int function bar(int y){...}